MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database.md

 ### [ARM template](#tab/arm)

-To learn how to deploy the following ARM template using Powershell, see [Use the ARM template](#use-the-arm-template).
-Alternatively, you can [deploy the template in the Azure Portal](/samples/azure/azure-quickstart-templates/kusto-cluster-database/) by selecting **Deploy to Azure**.
+To learn how to deploy the following ARM template using PowerShell, see [Use the ARM template](#use-the-arm-template).
+Alternatively, you can [deploy the template in the Azure portal](/samples/azure/azure-quickstart-templates/kusto-cluster-database/) by selecting **Deploy to Azure**.

 ### ARM template